 Attitudes towards ageing technical report 2016.
 Wellington: Office for Seniors, 2016.
 (PDF)

 Boston, Jonathan and Judith A. Davey, eds.
 Implications of population ageing opportunities and risks.
-Wellington: Institute of Policy Studies, Victoria University, 2006.
+Wellington: Institute of Policy Studies, Victoria University of Wellington, 2006.

 Breheny, Mary and Christine Stephens.
 Older adults’ experience of family life – linked lives and independent living.
 Wellington: Families Commission, 2007.